Home » Drilling Problems » Lost Circulation Material In Drilling

 Lost Circulation Material Treatment Selection

-In general, several cheap Lost circulation Materials are available for treating lost circulation, including Nut Plug, Mica, Sawdust, Wood Chips, Fibers, Calcium Carbonate, and Marble Chips, along with more expensive specialist products.
+In general, several cheap Lost circulation Materials are available for treating lost circulation, including Nut Plug, Mica, Sawdust, Wood Chips, Fibers, Calcium Carbonate, Marble Chips, and more expensive specialist products.

 The choice of treatments for lost circulation will depend on the following factors: